 Cases in which a tooth must be removed a few months prior to implant placement will require a ridge preservation at the time of the extraction.
 This has become a routine procedure so that the jawbone will not shrink or cave in during the initial healing period.
 To perform this, the empty socket will simply be filled with bone grafting material before the site is closed.

-Learn More about Oral Surgery in Lone Tree
+Learn More about Oral Surgery in Denver

 If you are afraid that bone loss will keep you from dental implant treatment, schedule a consultation at our practice.
 You may be surprised to find that you have several options.
-Our Lone Tree dentists serve families in Centennial, Parker, and Highlands Ranch.
+Our Denver dentists serve families in Centennial, Parker, and Highlands Ranch.
 Feel free to contact us online or call our office at 303-534-2626.